PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 Last, also the mean squared error can be used as a measure for the performance of a model.
 The mean squared error calculates the average of the differences between the real value and the predicted value:

 \begin{equation}
-MSE := \frac{1}{N} * \sum_{j=1}^{N}{(y_j - \hat{y}_j)^2}
+MSE := \frac{1}{N} * \sum*{j=1}^{N}{(y_j - \hat{y}*j)^2}
 \end{equation}

 However, there are still several other indicators that can be used for measuring the performance of a model.
 The developer should decide which indicators to use, so that they will be seen to evaluate the performance of a model after the automated tests have been driven.

-During the modelling stage another important difference occurs: The heavy need of ressources, especially of computing units and memory.
-In opposite to traditional Software development this use doesn't equal the need of ressources while running the application in production, but it needs far more ressources to train the model.
-Usually \acs{GPU}s are used to build models, because their design fits the need of model training better.
+During the modeling stage, another important difference occurs: The urgent need for resources, especially of computing units and memory.
+In opposite to traditional Software development, this use does not equal the need for resources while running the application in production, but it needs far more resources to train the model.
+Usually, \acs{GPU}s are used to build models because their design fits the need for model training better.
 However, \acs{GPU}s are not very common in traditional Software development, so teams would have to purchase one just for this purpose.
-Additionally these ressources are only needed during the modelling stage and the rest of the time they would be unused, which is a waste of ressources.
+Additionally, these resources are only needed during the modeling stage, and the rest of the time, they would be unused, which is a waste of resources.
 This is where the advantages of Cloud Computing can be utilized.
-With its capability of flexible ressource allocation the ressources can be used more efficient and money can be saved because of the pay-per-use model of Cloud Computing.
-This approach of saving cost and ressources through training your model within a Cloud can be called *Dynamical ressource demand*.
+With its capability of flexible resource allocation, the resources can be used more efficiently, and money can be saved because of the pay-per-use model of Cloud Computing.
+This approach of saving cost and resources through training the model within a Cloud can be called *Dynamical resource demand*.

 The next stage is the **delivery**, in which the practice *Continuous delivery* applies.
-This practice deals with the automation of the deployment of the Software to different environments.
-This demand also applies for Machine Learning development, only the implementation differs slightly.
-In common Software development the trigger for starting the building and deployment process is usually a newly committed code in the master repository.
-In Machine Learning it could also be necessary or recommended to rebuilt and deploy the model when new or changed data occurs, which forces a second trigger.
-Additionally the built of the project requires more steps than just compiling the code like training the model, which takes some time.
-This is described in more detail below, when it comes to delivery pipelines.
+This practice deals with the automation of the deployment of the software to different environments.
+This demand also applies to Machine Learning development.
+Only the implementation differs slightly.
+In common Software development, the trigger for starting the building and deployment process is usually a newly committed code in the master repository.
+In Machine Learning, it could also be necessary or recommended to rebuilt and deploy the model when new or changed data occurs, which forces a second trigger.
+Additionally, the built of the project requires more steps than just compiling the code like training the model, which takes some time.
+This is described in more detail below when it comes to delivery pipelines.

-An important practice during the delivery stage to guarantee the principle of developing and testing against production like systems is to containerize the ML applications and its contents.
-This guarantees a consistent environment during all stages, because the containers provide their environemnts on their own.
-The containers can then be deployed in any system, whether local or Cloud, and the results should stay the same.
-This is already pretty common for traditional Software, but is often avoided with Machine Learning applications because of missing Cloud computing options.
-This is why Cloud providers are forced to build Cloud platforms, that enable the use of \acs{GPU}s on a cluster, so that containerized ML applications can become reality.
-This would speed up the development of ML applications as well as it would increase its efficiency and reduce to costs due to easier ways of building, testing and deploying these applications.
+An essential practice during the delivery stage to guarantee the principle of developing and testing against production-like systems is to containerize the ML applications and its contents.
+This guarantees a consistent environment during all stages, because the containers provide their environments on their own.
+The containers can then be deployed in any system, whether local or Cloud and the results should stay the same.
+This is already pretty common for traditional software but is often avoided with Machine Learning applications because of missing Cloud computing options.
+This is why Cloud providers are forced to build Cloud platforms, that enable the use of \acs{GPU}s on a cluster so that containerized ML applications can become a reality.
+This would speed up the development of ML applications as well as it would increase its efficiency and reduce costs due to more comfortable ways of building, testing, and deploying these applications.

-Last there is the **operation** stage.
-During this stage the use of the application should be monitored and feedback should be collected.
-Those information should then be used to improve future products and support the current version with updates and bugfixes.
+Last, there is the **operation** stage.
+During this stage, the use of the application should be monitored, and feedback should be collected.
+That information should then be used to improve future products and support the current version with updates and bugfixes.

-For ML applications this monitoring and feedback gets one more, significant role - through the collection of more data the model can be continuosly improved through *Refitting of the model*.
-This is an exclusive feature for ML applications, because in the opposite of traditional Software these are adaptive.
+For ML applications, this monitoring and feedback get one more, significant role - through the collection of more data, the model can be continuously improved through *Refitting of the model*.
+This is an exclusive feature for ML applications because, in the opposite of traditional software, these are adaptive.
 This demands a clean collection of the data as well as automated processing of these.
-Then this data can be used to periodically retrain the model and redeploy it after.
-This offers the users to experience a significant improvement of the app's performance and that way increases the User experience due to better results.
+Then this data can be used to retrain the model and redeploy it after periodically.
+This offers the users to experience a significant improvement of the app's performance, and that way increases the User experience due to better results.

-Another eminent difference are the roles of the developing people.
-While in traditional development the developers are IT specialists, who can handle the operation cycle as well as the development.
-In ML development, usually Data Scientists take over the main part of the work as already mentioned above.
-They got a special skillset when it comes to the preparation of data and feature engineering, but sometimes they are lacking in experience with operation tools like delivery pipelines.
-That's why an easier way to build and operate a pipeline is necessary, which can be easily handled and reused, so that the process of development is as easy as possible and the Data Scientist can focus on his main work with the data.
+Another critical difference is the roles of developing people.
+While in traditional development, the developers are IT specialists, who can handle the operational cycle as well as the development.
+In ML development, usually, Data Scientists take over the main part of the work as already mentioned above.
+They got a unique skill set when it comes to the preparation of data and feature engineering, but sometimes they lack in experience with operation tools like delivery pipelines.
+That is why a more natural way to build and operate a pipeline is necessary, which can be easily handled and reused so that the process of development is as easy as possible and the Data Scientist can focus on his main work with the data.

-An important part of a solution is to provide an easy-to-use delivery pipeline for the Data Scientists, which combines every step of the development and automates all the operations as far as possible, so that the Data Scientist can focus on his main work.
+An essential part of a solution is to provide an easy-to-use delivery pipeline for the Data Scientists, which combines every step of the development and automates all the operations as far as possible so that the Data Scientist can focus on his main work.

-An example draft of such a pipeline can be seen in figure \{fig:devopsaipipeline}.
+An example draft of such a pipeline can be seen in figure {fig:devopsaipipeline}.

 ![Example devops pipeline](images/chapter2/devops_ai_pipeline.png){ width=500px #fig:devops_architecture}

 There the first difference to traditional DevOps pipelines is, that there is another input than only the code.
 This is mainly the data, but also a base model, on which the model will be trained on.
-Both of them can optionally serve as trigger for starting the delivery process.
-Alternatively the process can be sequentially executed or bumped by the developers by purpose.
+Both of them can optionally serve as a trigger for starting the delivery process.
+Alternatively, the process can be sequentially executed or bumped by the developers by purpose.

 Then there are a preprocessing as well as a feature engineering step.
 These two steps are realized by some scripts of the developers, which take over the preprocessing and feature engineering automatically.
-The cleaning and every other necessary step to be made with the data has to be done manually before pusing the data to its repository.
+The cleaning and every other necessary step to be made with the data has to be done manually before pushing the data to its repository.

-After this the dataset is splitted into three sets - training, validation and test.
+After this, the dataset is split into three sets - training, validation, and test.
 The training and validation sets are then used for the training of the model, while the test set is only used to test the finished model at the end.

-However, before the training of the model the pipelines scales up the cluster, so that enough ressources for the training step are available.
-Also the hyperparameter tuning can be done by automated scripts here.
-Alternatively those hyperparameters can be given by input parameters before the pipeline is executed.
+However, before the training of the model, the pipelines scales up the cluster, so that enough resources for the training step are available.
+Also, the hyperparameter tuning can be done by automated scripts here.
+Alternatively, those hyperparameters can be given by input parameters before the pipeline is executed.

-For the training of the model, which takes the main part of the time, the pipeline usually uses a given baisc model, on which the model will be based on.
-This is done, because building a completly new model from scratch needs a lot of time and huge amounts of data, which is the reason why most models are based on some pretrained basic models and only some are built from scratch.
+For the training of the model, which takes the main part of the time, the pipeline usually uses a given basic model, on which the model will be based on.
+This is done because building a completely new model from scratch needs much time and huge amounts of data, which is the reason why most models are based on some pretrained basic models and only some are built from scratch.

-After this is being done, the cluster can scale down again and the model can be tested with the test set.
+After this is being done, the cluster can scale down again, and the model can be tested with the test set.
 If the results are satisfying, the model and its application can get containerized automatically and then deployed on the cluster.
 The developer can define the way of how the application should be published and accessible from the cluster for the end-users.
-In case the model doesn't meet the requirements the data needs or the code needs to be adjusted or cleaned or different hyperparameters should be chosen, so that a better model will be built in the next try.
+In case the model does not meet the requirements the data needs or the code needs to be adjusted or cleaned, or different hyperparameters should be chosen, so that a better model will be built in the next try.

-Last it is to mention, that through feedback givenby the users during the operation stage, the dataset is continuously extended by new data.
-This is why the pipeline should repeat the model building sequentially, so that these new data can be used to improve the application continuously.
+Last it is to mention, that through feedback given by the users during the operation stage, the dataset is continuously extended by new data.
+This is why the pipeline should repeat the model building sequentially so that these new data can be used to improve the application continuously.

-With these adjusted and complemented practices above as well as with a delviery pipeline similar to the described one the principles of DevOps can be kept.
-Through the automated containerization and deployment on a cluster every environment can look exactly like the production environemnt.
-If the whole pipeline and application should be tested first locally before deploying it on a Cloud it can be tested on a lucel Kubernetes cluster like Minikube, which will be described in chapter \ref{sec:minikube}.
+With these adjusted and complemented practices above as well as with a delivery pipeline similar to the described one, the principles of DevOps can be kept.
+Through the automated containerization and deployment on a cluster, every environment can look exactly like the production environment.
+If the whole pipeline and application should be tested first locally before deploying it on a Cloud, it can be tested on a local Kubernetes cluster like Minikube, which will be described in chapter \ref{sec:minikube}.

-Also the delivery pipeline guarantees a repeatable and reliable deployment, in which almost every step can be automated and the Data Scientist can focus on his work with the Data.
+Also, the delivery pipeline guarantees a repeatable and reliable deployment, in which almost every step can be automated, and the Data Scientist can focus on his work with the data.
 The only thing the developers need to do is providing scripts for an automated preprocessing and feature engineering if necessary.

-The monitor and feedback principle has an even higher importance, because through this the application can be continuously improved through feeding the system with the newly gained knowledge.
+The monitor and feedback principle has an even higher importance because through this, the application can be continuously improved through feeding the system with the newly gained knowledge.

-This is why such a pipeline has a big importance in DevOps for AI.
-In the next chapters two different approaches to build such a pipeline will be presented and evaluated with previously defined criteria.
+This is why such a pipeline has significant importance in DevOps for AI.
+In the next chapters, two different approaches to building such a pipeline will be presented and evaluated with previously defined criteria.